Skip to content

 recursion.rb

-Figure 2-6 Fibonacci sequence recursion tree
+Figure 2-6 Recursion tree of the Fibonacci sequence

-2.2.3 Comparison
+2.2.3 Comparison of the Two

-Table: Comparison of iteration and recursion characteristics
+Table 2-1 Comparison of iteration and recursion characteristics

 Iteration Recursion

-Approach Loop structure Function calls itself
+Implementation Loop structure Function calls itself

 Tip

-Therefore, we can use an explicit stack to simulate the behavior of the call stack, thus transforming recursion into an iterative form:
+Therefore, we can use an explicit stack to simulate the behavior of the call stack, thus transforming recursion into iterative form:

 recursion.py